 The carrying values of financial instruments comprising cash and cash equivalents, prepaid assets, accounts payable, accounts receivable and due from related parties approximate fair values due to the short-term maturities of these instruments.
-The fair value of the credit facilities approximate carrying value based on the interest rates which approximate current market rates.
+The fair value of the credit and guarantee facility approximates the carrying value based on the interest rates which approximate current market rates.
 The Company has a contingent consideration liability related to the acquisitions of Hark and Bonaccord that is measured at fair value and is remeasured on a recurring basis.
 See Note 11 for additional information.